-- After that, all you have to do is click on the trash can icon and confirm the action.
+- After that, you must click on the trash can icon and confirm the action.

-The emails will appear in the trash bin icon, available in the menu on the left.
-Go there and click “Clear Trash“.
-Also, check your spam folder to make sure your account is now completely clean.
+The emails will appear in the trash bin icon in the menu on the left.
+Go there and click “Clear Trash”.
+Also, check your spam folder to ensure your account is completely clean.

 After you delete unused folders, it is time to manage the rest of them effectively.
 Gmail offers several features and techniques that can help you optimize your folder organization and improve your overall email management:

 - Use nested labels: Gmail allows you to create nested labels, which can help you organize your folders in a hierarchical structure.
 To create a nested label, drag and drop one label onto another.
 This can be particularly useful if you have multiple subcategories within a broader category.

 - Color code your labels: You can assign different colors to your labels to make them more visually distinct.
 This can help you quickly identify and differentiate between different folders at a glance.
 To assign a color to a label, right-click on the label, select “Label color,” and choose a color from the available options.

 - Utilize filters and automatic sorting: Gmail offers powerful filtering options that allow you to automatically sort incoming emails into specific folders based on criteria such as sender, subject, keywords, or other factors.
 Take advantage of filters to automatically categorize and organize your incoming messages, reducing the need for manual sorting.